OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 Your general strategy should be one of **divide and conquer**.
 If you are not used to thinking in computer science / software engineering terms, it will be hard to wrap your head around a lot of the things going on.
 So move one bit of code at a time to the template, understand what is going on, and move on.

 #.
 Assuming that you use Git, first move all the code in the existing project to a subdirectory called old_code.
 Commit.
 #.
-Start with the data management code.
-To do so, comment out everything except for the recursions to the library and data_management directories from src/wscript
+Now set up the templates.
 #.
-Move your data files to the spot where they belong under the new structure.
+Start with the data management code and move your data files to the spot where they belong under the new structure.
 #.
-Copy & paste the body of (the first steps of) your data management code to the example files, keeping the basic machinery in place.
-E.g., in case of the Stata template: In the ``src/data_management/clean_data.do`` script, keep the top lines (inclusion of project paths and opening of the log file).
-Paste your code below that and adjust the last lines saving the dta file.
+Move (the first steps of) your data management code to the folder under the templates.
+Modify the `task_xxx` files accordingly or create new ones.
 #.
-Adjust the ``src/data_management/wscript`` file with the right filenames.
+Run `pytask`, adjusting the code for the errors you'll likely see.
 #.
-Run waf, adjusting the code for the errors you'll likely see.
-#.
 Move on step-by-step like this.
 #.
-Delete the example files and the corresponding sections of the wscript files.
+Delete the example files and the corresponding sections of the `task_xxx` files / the entire files in case you created new ones.